AlexGalays/spacelift/README.md

 ### update for Array

-Most Array methods are available but some are removed to make working with Array more pleasant:
+Most Array methods are available but some are removed to make working with Arrays more pleasant:

 - `splice`: Replaced by `insert`, `removeIf`.
 - `unshift`: Replaced by `preprend`.